timescale/docs/use-timescale/hypertables/change-chunk-intervals.md

 shorten the chunk for that year.
 If you need to correct this situation, create a new hypertable and migrate your data.

-While chunk turnover generally should not degrade performance, chunk creation does take heavier locks than a normal `INSERT` operation into a chunk that has already been created.
+While chunk turnover does not degrade performance, chunk creation does take longer lock time than a normal `INSERT` operation into a chunk that has already been created.
 This means that if multiple chunks are being created at the same time, the transactions block each other until the first transaction is completed.